Years ago, two friends sat across from me at their gleaming kitchen table and asked if I thought they should adopt a child.

 As an adopted child and a person of color, I understood from a young age what I was supposed to be: happy, agreeable, quiet, and grateful.

 Were my friends truly prepared to parent a child of color?
-Probably not, but then, neither was I. I had no idea how I would one day raise a child to understand and then somehow cope with racism.
-I did believe my friends would be good parents, just as I still wanted to be a good adoptee.
+Maybe not, but then, neither was I. I had no idea how I would one day raise a child to understand and then somehow cope with racism.
+I did believe they would be good parents, just as I still wanted to be a good adoptee.
 I didn’t want to scare them.
 I didn’t want to be the one to make them question their dreams.

 They both grinned at me.
 “Talking with you is so reassuring,” the mom-to-be said with a happy sigh.
 “I hope our kid grows up to be just like you!”